santis1001/Employee-Manager/README.md

 **`modDepartment(db, data)`**

-This funtion recieves the db and data parameter, the db has the connection instance, and the data contains the answer data necessary to update the selected department.
-Using the query it gets the `id` and new `name` from the data.
+This function receives the `db` and `data` parameters.
+The `db` parameter contains the connection instance, and the `data` parameter contains the answer data necessary to update the selected department.
+It uses the provided query to extract the `id` and new `name` from the data, and then performs the necessary update operation on the department in the database.

 Query: `UPDATE department SET department_name=?"
 WHERE id=?;`

 ```js